Load Data Using a Data Warehouse Connector

 Next steps

-Now you know how to load data into Visier using a JDBC data connector!
+Now you know how to load data into Visier using a data warehouse data connector!
 This tutorial walked you through how to set up, create and run the tasks needed to extract the data from your source system.

 After loading data, you will learn how to configure concepts to connect your data values to Visier’s analytic model.